DataONEorg/Education/_bestpractices/bestpractices/plan-for-effective.md

 - may migrate multimedia to new formats (e.g. analog to digital)
 - may have restrictions on bandwidth usage

-Some institutions or projects maintain digital asset management systems, content management systems, or other collections management software (e.g. [Specify](http://www.sustain.specifysoftware.org), [KE Emu](https://alm.axiell.com)) which can manage multimedia along with other kinds of data projects or institutions should provide assistance
+Some institutions or projects maintain digital asset management systems, content management systems, or other collections management software (e.g. [Specify](http://www.sustain.specifysoftware.org), [KE Emu](https://alm.axiell.com/collections-management-solutions/technology/emu-collections-management/)) which can manage multimedia along with other kinds of data projects or institutions should provide assistance:

 - may be mandated by institution
 - may be more convenient, e.g. when multiple data types result from a project